IANW-Projects/toolkitICL/README.md

 ## Setup
-To build toolkitCL the following needs to be installed:
+To build ToolkitICL the following needs to be installed:
 - OpenCL (headers and drivers)
 - HDF5
 - CMake